Cheap parking in Lisbon: where to park in Lisbon?

 Are you traveling to Lisbon by car or planning to rent a car on location?
 Find out where the parking lots are situated and what are the traffic rules in Lisbon.

-If you’re planning to stay in Lisbon for more than three days, it’s an excellent option to have a car on site, public transport then becoming limited to access some of the tourist sites (and less tourist) around Lisbon, the best beaches, etc.
+If you are planning to stay in Lisbon for more than three days, it’s an excellent option to have a car on site, public transport access to some of the touristy sites is a little bit limited and this is even more true for sites that are a little of the beaten path, including some of the best beaches, etc.

-If you’re travelling to Lisbon with your vehicle, or if you plan to rent a car in the Portuguese capital for a few days, an essential question arises: Where can I park the car?
+If you are travelling to Lisbon with your vehicle, or if you plan to rent a car in the Portuguese capital for a few days, an essential question arises: Where can I park the car?
 Where to find parking in Lisbon?

 Parking in Lisbon: Paid street parking